opendaylight/docs/docs/user-guide/bgp-user-guide.rst

 BGP Protocol Configuration Loader
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-BGP Protocol Configuration Loader allows user to define static initial configuration for a BGP protocol instance.
+BGP Protocol Configuration Loader allows the user to define the static initial configuration for a BGP protocol instance.
-This service will detect the creation of new configuration files following the pattern "protocols-*.xml" under the path "etc/opendaylight/bgp".
+This service will detect the creation of new configuration files following the pattern "protocols-*.xml" under the path "etc/opendaylight/bgpcep".
 Once the file is processed, the defined configuration will be available from the configuration Data Store.

 .. note:: If the BGP instance is already present, no update or configuration will be applied.